1899 New Richmond tornado: Event description

 After leaving New Richmond, the tornado moved toward the northeast, along a course almost parallel to the Omaha Railroad line.
 Most of its destruction after that point was confined to rural areas, with only two fatalities occurring north of the town.
 The tornado struck several farms in the Stanton area, and passed barely a mile north of the village of Deer Park before crossing into Polk County.
 It came within 2 mi of the village of Clear Lake, frightening residents who had experienced a similar tornado in September 1884.
 A large number of farms in the area suffered considerable damage, and many families were left homeless.
 One farmer, Sam Olson, was killed instantly when the tornado leveled his farmstead, leaving his wife and son seriously injured.

 Northeast of Clear Lake, the tornado swept through the logging community of Pineville, where another farmer, Michael Kennetz, was killed when his home was swept away.
 A 10 mi swath of F2 damage occurred in the Deer Park–Clear Lake area.
 Several homes and farms in the vicinity of the hamlet of Richardson and the village of Clayton were blown away.
-The storm continued east into Barron County, and hit the farming community of Arland.
+The storm continued east into Barron County, where it hit the farming community of Arland.
 Almost the entire settlement was demolished but no fatalities or serious injuries were reported.
 The tornado dissipated a few miles southwest of Barron, although the storm was still strong enough to cause considerable damage to the town.